Arpit-Shah/Artos/info/1_ARTOS_FEAURES.md

         * Current log rollover policy is triggered based on a file size of 20MB.
         * 20MB was chosen to meet emailing requirement.
 Trigger policy can be exposed to user in future.
 	* Parameterised logging for efficiency
-		* Parameterised logging is less efficient compare to string concatanation but it is efficient in case of log level is reduced to INFO or ERROR, because system do not have to spend time concaneting string.
+		* Parameterised logging is less efficient compare to string concatanation but it is efficient in case of log level is reduced to **INFO** or **ERROR**, because system do not have to spend time concaneting string.

 * Usage:
 	* Enable/disable text/html log files: